ariciinci/portfolio/pages/case-calvin-klein.md

 ## 300+ assets in approximately two weeks

-EOSS — End of Season Sale — was the biggest production assignment I worked on during the placement.
+EOSS — End of Season Sale — was the clearest example of production volume during the assignment.

 During my production period, I personally produced and exported **300+ digital assets in approximately two weeks**.

-The interesting part about the work was that EOSS wasn't one fixed set of assets.
+The work wasn't a single set of layouts.

-As the sale progressed, the campaign moved through different stages — further reductions, final reductions, last chance and final hours — with the requirements changing along the way.
+The campaign moved through different stages as the promotion progressed, including further reductions, final reductions, last chance and final hours.

-The production therefore had to keep pace with the campaign.

-> **[IMAGE PLACEHOLDER — EOSS HERO]**
-> Suggested visual: EOSS Main Landing Page — Desktop.
->
-> **300+**
-> Digital assets produced and exported
->
-> **~2 weeks**
-> Production period
->
-> Caption: *EOSS — End of Season Sale.*
+Each stage introduced new requirements while the campaign still needed to feel like the same campaign.

 ---

-# A campaign in motion

-> **[IMAGE PLACEHOLDER — EOSS CAMPAIGN SEQUENCE]**
+### [IMAGE PLACEHOLDER — EOSS HERO]
->
-> Use sequence:
->
-> **Main Sale → Further Reductions → Final Reductions → Last Chance → Final Hours**
->
-> Caption: *EOSS campaign production across different promotional stages.*

-The layouts show something that isn't always obvious when looking at a portfolio image on its own: the campaign was changing while the production was happening.

-The visual language needed to remain consistent, but the messaging and requirements changed as the promotion moved forward.

-My job was to keep adapting the approved campaign material to those requirements and keep the production moving.
+**Suggested image:** EOSS Main Landing Page — Desktop.

+**On-page statistic:**
+**300+ assets**
+**~2 weeks**

 ---

-# Different formats, same campaign
+# A campaign that kept changing

-EOSS also had to work across a range of digital environments.

-I produced and adapted assets for web, e-commerce, email, paid social and Instagram Stories, including desktop, mobile and different social formats.

-A landing page has very different requirements from an Instagram Story.
-An email has a different hierarchy again.
-A collection ad needs to work within yet another format.

-The underlying campaign still needs to feel like the same campaign.

-That meant adapting the layouts rather than simply resizing the same design and hoping for the best.
+The EOSS layouts show the campaign at different points in its lifecycle.

-> **[IMAGE PLACEHOLDER — EOSS CROSS-CHANNEL]**
+### [IMAGE PLACEHOLDER — EOSS CAMPAIGN PROGRESSION]

->
-> Suggested visual group:
->
-> - Desktop landing page
-> - Mobile
-> - Email
-> - Instagram feed
-> - Instagram Story
-> - Collection ad
->
-> Caption: *EOSS campaign creative adapted across web, email and social placements.*
+**Suggested sequence:**

+Main EOSS
+→ Further Reductions
+→ Final Reductions
+→ Last Chance
+→ Final Hours

+**Caption:** EOSS campaign production across changing promotional phases.

+The production work had to respond to those changes while maintaining the established visual language.

+That meant adapting approved campaign material into the formats required at each stage, rather than treating each stage as a completely new piece of creative.

 ---

-# Keeping the production moving
+# Across the digital ecosystem

-With a large volume of assets and several campaign requests running at the same time, prioritisation became part of the day-to-day work.

-I would align with the producer or project manager on what needed to happen first and what the priorities were for that day or week.

-I also kept them informed about how much work remained on a project and whether something was waiting for information, feedback or another dependency.

-That was particularly important when a project was temporarily on hold.

-If something changed and created additional work or affected the estimated production time, that needed to be visible to the producer/PM so it could be properly understood and prioritised.

-It sounds straightforward, but in a busy production environment this kind of visibility makes a real difference.
+The same campaign also needed to work across different placements.

+I produced and adapted assets for **web, e-commerce, email, paid social and Instagram Stories**, including different desktop, mobile and social formats.

+A landing page and an Instagram Story might use the same campaign material, but they obviously don't behave in the same way.

+The available space, proportions, hierarchy and platform requirements change.

+The production work was therefore about finding the right adaptation for each output while keeping the campaign recognisable and consistent.

 ---

-# Keeping track of changing information

-The project-management platform and Slack/Teams channels were part of the working environment, rather than something I checked only when a problem came up.

-I kept an eye on updates, responded to the creative team and producer, and stayed in contact with my creative partner and the wider team.

-If new information conflicted with something already received, I would flag it.

-If a change meant additional work, or changed the amount of time needed, I would make sure the producer/PM was aware of it.

-The point was not to make every change into a problem.
-It was to make sure the production impact of a change was understood before simply absorbing it into the work.

-> **[IMAGE PLACEHOLDER — EOSS DETAIL]**
+### [IMAGE PLACEHOLDER — EOSS CROSS-CHANNEL GRID]

-> Suggested visual: Detail or pair of related EOSS layouts showing campaign variation.
-> Caption: *Adapting production as campaign requirements changed.*
+**Suggested images:**

+- Desktop landing page
+- Mobile landing page
+- Email
+- Instagram feed
+- Instagram Story
+- Collection ad

+*Caption: One campaign system adapted across different digital environments.*

 ---

+# Production at volume

+The scale of EOSS meant that organisation and prioritisation were important.

+When several campaign requests were active, I aligned with the producer or project manager on what needed to happen first.

+I would keep them updated on where I was with the current work, what remained to be completed and what was waiting for information, feedback or materials.

+This was particularly important when a project was temporarily on hold.
+Rather than treating everything as equally urgent, the production traffic needed to remain visible so that priorities could be adjusted as information changed.

+I would also give an indication of how much work remained and what I expected to be able to complete within the day or week.

+That gave the producer/PM a clearer picture of production capacity and allowed priorities to be managed realistically.

+---

+# Staying on top of changing information

+In a live campaign environment, the information you start with isn't necessarily the information you finish with.

+I used the project-management platform and Slack/Teams channels to stay responsive to the creative team and producer.

+I also kept in regular contact with my creative partner and the wider creative team.

+When something changed, I looked at whether it created a conflict with information already received, affected the amount of work required or changed the expected production time.

+If a change introduced additional work, it was important that this was visible to the producer/PM so that the additional production requirement could be understood and prioritised properly.

+---

+### [IMAGE PLACEHOLDER — EOSS DETAIL]

+**Suggested image:** A detailed EOSS layout or a pair of related layouts showing a campaign variation.

+*Caption: Adapting campaign assets as requirements changed.*

+---

 # Quality assurance

-## The work isn't finished when it looks finished
+## The check before the hand-off

-At this volume, checking the work was part of the production itself.
+QA was part of the production process.

-Before sending anything for review, I would go back to the brief and the latest project information and check that I had actually produced what was requested.
+Before submitting work, I would return to the brief and the information around it and check the work against what had actually been requested.

-Depending on the asset, that included checking:
+Depending on the asset, this included checking:

-- required formats and dimensions
+- required formats
+- dimensions
-- relevant platform requirements
+- platform requirements
-- campaign content and messaging
+- content and campaign messaging
 - file naming
 - feedback
-- completeness of requested outputs
+- completeness of the requested asset set
-- where assets needed to go
+- correct destination / recipient
-- whether required sign-off was in place
+- required sign-off

-I would also refer back to relevant Wrike updates and Slack conversations if something had changed during production.
+I also checked relevant Wrike information and Slack conversations when there had been updates during production.

-I don't have an error-rate or rework percentage from the assignment, so I wouldn't invent one.

-What I can say is that I treated QA as part of getting the work ready, not as a final administrative step.

-> **[IMAGE PLACEHOLDER — QA / FORMAT GROUP]**
-> Suggested visual: Several related outputs together.
-> Caption: *Checking a group of campaign outputs before review and delivery.*
+The point was not simply to make sure that the design looked finished.

+The asset needed to be **ready for the next person in the process**.

 ---

+### [IMAGE PLACEHOLDER — QA / MULTIPLE FORMATS]

+**Suggested images:** A small group of related outputs that demonstrate the level of variation being checked.

+*Caption: Reviewing multiple outputs before they move forward.*

+---

-# A small template problem
+# A template issue during production

-## Knowing when something is worth raising
+## When an existing template no longer matched the requirements

-During production, I noticed that some existing social-media templates were based on outdated platform requirements.
+During production, I noticed that some existing social-media templates were following outdated platform requirements.

-The templates were already part of the established production system, so I didn't simply change them without checking.
+Because the templates were already part of the production system, I didn't change them independently.

-I raised the issue with the internal production and creative team and discussed it with the Production Manager.
+I raised the issue with the internal production/creative team and discussed it with the Production Manager.

-We looked at whether the templates should be updated and whether doing so could have an impact on the production deadline.
+The discussion included whether the templates should be updated and what impact that could have on the production deadline.

 Once the approach was agreed, I updated the existing templates.

-I kept the previous versions rather than deleting them, and I communicated the change during a production meeting so that the team knew there were differences between the previous and updated versions when the assets moved into activation.
+I also retained the previous versions rather than removing them, and communicated the change during a production meeting so the team understood the difference between the previous and updated versions during activation.

-It wasn't a major project or a process transformation.
-It was a small production issue.

-But these are often the things that matter in day-to-day production: spotting something, checking it properly, involving the right people and making the change in a controlled way.
+It was a relatively small issue, but it was a useful example of the kind of judgement required in production work: recognising a problem, checking its implications, involving the right people and making a controlled change.

-> **[IMAGE PLACEHOLDER — TEMPLATE UPDATE]**
-> Suggested visual: Before/after or two representative versions, only if appropriate and safe to show.
-> Caption: *Updating an existing social template following a platform-requirement check.*

 ---

+### [IMAGE PLACEHOLDER — TEMPLATE EXAMPLE]

+**Suggested visual:** If appropriate, show two anonymised/representative versions demonstrating the template change.

+*Caption: Updating an existing social template after identifying an outdated platform requirement.*

+---

 # Beyond EOSS

-## Other campaign work
+## Other campaign activations

-EOSS was the largest production assignment during the placement, but I also worked across several other Calvin Klein activations.
+EOSS was the largest production assignment during the placement, but I also worked across several other Calvin Klein campaigns.

 ### CK Jeans Spring

-Digital campaign assets across landing pages, email and supporting formats.
+Digital campaign assets across landing pages, email and supporting campaign formats.

 ### June Refresh